How AI is transforming PLM: a new era in manufacturing

 Share this article

-Faced with the explosion of data — multiplied by fifteen between 2025 and 2035 —, technological acceleration and increasingly stronger global competition, manufacturers must more than ever optimize their operations and Accelerate innovation to remain competitive.
-THEartificial intelligence (AI) is therefore becoming a major and essential driver of transformation, capable of converting these massive volumes of data into strategic advantages.
+Faced with the explosion of data, multiplied by fifteen between 2025 and 2035, technological acceleration and increasingly stronger global competition, manufacturers must more than ever optimize their operations and accelerate innovation to remain competitive.
+Artificial intelligence (AI) is therefore becoming a major and essential driver of transformation, capable of converting these massive volumes of data into strategic advantages.

 A major challenge: managing data effectively

-Each industrial project or product generates a considerable volume of technical and commercial data and operational.
+Each industrial project or product generates a considerable volume of technical, operational and commercial data.
 These may include technical specifications, design models (CAD), customer data, industrial documentation, regulatory documents, or even test and quality reports.
-Even when they are centralized in a PLM, their fast and reliable operation often remains complex, especially in the following cases:
+Even if they are centralized in a PLM, their fast and reliable operation often remains complex, especially in the following cases:

 • Information search accurate: find, for example, the dimensions of a specific thread buried in long functional specifications.